SnappyJumper/BookWyrm/README.md

     * Mobile:
     ![Add Author Page Mobile](assets/readme_files/add_author_page_mobile.png)

-    * Renders a responsive form for the logged in User to add their own author bio to the site.
+    * Renders a responsive form for the logged in User to add their author bio to the site.

 ### Edit Author Page